Business Man Looking at Chart

 Final verdict

-If you want to gain access to the world of private credit investing, there's no better platform than Percent.
+If you want to gain access to the world of private credit investing, Percent is one of your best options.

 Its low minimums, transparent fees, and easy-to-use marketplace make it easy to invest in your first private credit deal and start generating income.